-Welcome to our exciting programme of Scottish working holidays for 2013!
+Welcome to our new programme of Scottish working holidays for 2017!

 A working holiday may sound like an odd idea, but you’d be surprised – the National Trust for Scotland’s Thistle and Trailblazer Camps offer more fun, excitement and achievement than you’d ever have on the average week off.
 If you’re passionate about conservation, getting outdoors, or simply enjoy getting your hands dirty, then read on – you could make a real difference to Scotland’s natural heritage.

-Thistle Camps are residential working holidays based at National Trust for Scotland properties that help the NTS, Scotland’s leading conservation charity, to conserve and manage the historic locations under its care.
+Our working holidays are residential projects based at National Trust for Scotland properties that help the NTS, Scotland’s leading conservation charity, to conserve and manage the historic locations under its care.
 Campers will live and work in some of Scotland’s most remarkable and remote places over a week or so of exciting and rewarding experiences.
-No prior experience is required for most of our camps, as work is always fully explained and techniques always demonstrated.
+No prior experience is required for most of our camps, as work is always fully explained and techniques demonstrated.
 The camps are made up of eight to twelve volunteers of many ages and backgrounds.
-As Thistle Campers you’ll be sharing your accommodation, be it a basic bothy or a luxury farmhouse, with your fellow campers, chipping in on the communal tasks of cooking and cleaning.
+As a volunteer you’ll be sharing your accommodation, be it a basic bothy or a luxury farmhouse, with your fellow campers, chipping in on the communal tasks of cooking and cleaning.

-Our Thistle and Trailblazer Camps continue to increase in popularity and to help all of you aspiring campers find places we are increasing the number of camps we run for the fifth year running.
-Some highlights for 2013 include:
+Our Thistle and Trailblazer Camps continue to increase in popularity and to help all of you aspiring campers find places we are increasing the number of camps we run for the seventh year running.
+Some highlights for 2017 include: